-Marilyn Chin is an award-winning poet and the author of Revenge of the Mooncake Vixen, Rhapsody in Plain Yellow, The Phoenix Gone, the Terrace Empty and Dwarf Bamboo.
+Marilyn Chin is an award-winning poet and the author of Hard Love Province, Revenge of the Mooncake Vixen, Rhapsody in Plain Yellow, The Phoenix Gone, the Terrace Empty and Dwarf Bamboo.
 Her writing has appeared in The Norton Anthology of Modern and Contemporary Poetry.
 She was born in Hong Kong and raised in Portland, Oregon.
 Her books have become Asian American classics and are taught in classrooms internationally.
 Marilyn Chin has read her poetry at the Library of Congress.
 She was interviewed by Bill Moyers’ and featured in his PBS series The Language of Life and in PBS Poetry Everywhere.

 Marilyn Chin has won numerous awards for her poetry, including the United Artist Foundation Fellowship, the Radcliffe Institute Fellowship at Harvard, the Rockefeller Foundation Fellowship at Bellagio, two NEAs, the Stegner Fellowship, the PEN/Josephine Miles Award, five Pushcart Prizes, a Fulbright Fellowship to Taiwan, the SeaChange fellowship from the Gaea Foundation, and residencies at Yaddo, the MacDowell Colony, the Lannan Foundation, the Djerassi Foundation and others.

 She is featured in a variety of anthologies, including The Norton Anthology of Literature by Women,The Norton Introduction to Poetry, The Oxford Anthology of Modern American Poetry, Unsettling America, and The Open Boat.